The Governing Body

 Like all company directors and charity trustees, academy trustees must be autonomous in their decision-making and avoid conflicts of interest.
 For example, if they are connected to another organisation in the local community, such as a business, their decisions as a trustee must be made independently.

-The Governing Body of Bournemouth School currently comprises 13 trustees, four of whom are members of staff and one of whom is a parent (there is a vacancy for a parent trustee with an election intended for the autumn term).
+The Governing Body of Bournemouth School currently comprises 13 trustees, four of whom are members of staff and one of whom is a parent.

 |Dr D Lewis|